tauri-apps/tauri/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] It's submitted to the `dev` branch and _not_ the `master` branch
 - [ ] When resolving a specific issue, it's referenced in the PR's title (e.g. `fix: #xxx[,#xxx]`, where "xxx" is the issue number)
-- [ ] Any necessary documentation has been added or updated [in the docs](https://github.com/quasarframework/tauri/tree/dev/docs) (for faster update click on "Suggest an edit on GitHub" at bottom of page) or explained in the PR's description.

 If adding a **new feature**, the PR's description includes:
 - [ ] A convincing reason for adding this feature (to avoid wasting your time, it's best to open a suggestion issue first and wait for approval before working on it)